Raul Hilberg, JudenThe Destruction of the European Jews, Princeton 1985

 Please note that all participants are required to submit a valid ID or passport when entering the grounds of the ECB and will not be admitted otherwise.
 Please be advised that you are not permitted to bring luggage.
-Only handbags and rucksacks are allowed.
+Only handbags and backpacks are allowed.

 Workshops for classes last around three hours and include an introduction, a tour through the memorial, and a final workshop.
 Cost: 100 Euros.

 Opened today: 00:00 – 23:59

-The public part of the memorial is permanently acessible.
+The public section of the memorial is permanently accessible free of charge.

 - The public section of the memorial is acsessible free of charge.0€

-The public part of the memorial as well as the closed part are barrie-free.#
+The public section of the memorial as well as the closed section are barrier-free.#

 60314 Frankfurt am Main